wallacewilliam1/Accounting-Portfolio/README.md

 Aspiring Accountant (CPA) & Financial Analyst

-Bachelor of Arts in Accounting
-University of Lynchburg | May 2026

 This portfolio showcases accounting, financial analysis, Excel, and forecasting projects completed through coursework and independent study.

 ## Technical Skills